OSURoboticsClub/Rover_2016_2017/miniboard/README.md

 TODO: Add enable/disable functionality to uart module.
 TODO: Add switch control line function.

+## GPS
+In addition to UART2, the GPS module also uses timer 5 for validity determination.

 ## Compass
 The GPS module includes a magnetometer to determine the compass heading.
 It is accessed over I2C (PD1/PD0).
 Since the GPS module is located outside of the e-box on a somewhat long cable, a slow clock speed (perhaps 50kHz)